Shohimardon: Tourism

-During the Soviet time Shohimardon was one of the main destinations of Fergana valley's people to travel.
-After Independence of former Soviet Republics border issues between Uzbekistan and Kyrgyzstan significantly decreased flow of tourists into Shohimardon.
-Today most of camps, tourist bases and sanatoriums are abandoned.
+During the Soviet era Shohimardon was one of the main destinations of Fergana valley's people to travel.
+After independence of former Soviet Republics, border issues between Uzbekistan and Kyrgyzstan significantly decreased the flow of tourists into Shohimardon.
+Today most of the camps, tourist bases and sanatoriums are abandoned.
 But local people are opening new guest houses to attract more tourists.

 There is one museum in Shohimardon, located in Shohimardon town park, at the crossing of Koksu and Oqsu rivers.
-Museum is named after the Uzbek author and scholar Hamza Hakimzade Niyazi.
+The museum is named after the Uzbek author and scholar Hamza Hakimzade Niyazi.
 It was opened in 1989 by UNESCO for the 100th anniversary of Niyazi.
-The collection of museum consists of lifetime stories and books of Niyazi and materials regarding to Shohimardon's history.
-The museum's mission is to promote the culture, history, and nature of little exclave Shohimardon and its people.
+The collection of the museum consists of lifetime stories and books of Niyazi and materials regarding to Shohimardon's history.
+The museum's mission is to promote the culture, history, and nature of the little exclave Shohimardon and its people.

-Shohimardon is developing as the destination of pilgrimage tourism as well as eco tourism.
-It is home for three famous figures of history, and two of them are religious characters that Central Asian people give a lot respect.
-And there are 3 tombs in shrine complex:
+Shohimardon is developing as the destination of pilgrimage tourism as well as ecotourism.
+It is home for three famous figures of history, and two of them are religious characters that Central Asian people respect a lot.
+There are three tombs in the shrine complex: